goat-community/goat/README.md

 #### 5. Define your bounding box and the OSM-Downloadlink

-Open the file secret.js in the config folder.
+Open the file secret.js in the app/config folder.
 Customize the DOWNLOAD_LINK and define your BOUNDING_BOX.

 #### 6. Setup GOAT